Ryszard Petru: Political career with Modern (2015–2018)

 In May 2015, Petru created the 'Modern PL' ('NowoczesnaPL') foundation in Rzeszów, and then the association with the same name, and declared forming a political movement around them.
 Among people involved in that process were: an activist and former businessman Wadim Tyszkiewicz (Mayor of Nowa Sól), and Paweł Rabiej.

 In August 2015, the movement's name was changed to .Modern (.Nowoczesna).
 The party represents a liberal ideology.

 As the leader of the party, Petru severely criticized the Civic Platform government and the Law and Justice party, labelling them as untrustworthy and unreliable.

 In October 2015, Modern received 7.6% of votes in the Polish parliamentary election.

 Running from the first position on the party's election list in Warsaw, Petru was elected to Sejm, receiving the third best result in the country (129,088 votes), behind Ewa Kopacz (230,894 votes) and Jarosław Kaczyński (202,424 votes).

+Later political career (2018–present)

-In 2018 he left Modern and he founded new political association - Petru's Plan.
+In 2018, Petru left Modern and he founded new political association - Petru's Plan.
+On 17 November 2018, he founded the short-lived party Now! along with Joanna Scheuring-Wielgus.

+Petru did not contest the 2019 parliamentary election, announcing his retirement from politics.
+However, in 2023, Petru joined Poland 2050 and was elected to the 10th Sejm in the 2023 parliamentary election on the lists of the Third Way, containing Poland 2050 and the Polish People's Party, along with other minor parties.
+After the resignation of Poland 2050's leader, Szymon Hołownia, in 2025, he announced he would contest the leadership election of Poland 2050 slated for January 2026.

+In addition to his role in parliament, Petru has been serving as a member of the Polish delegation to the Parliamentary Assembly of the Council of Europe since 2024.
+In the Assembly, he is a member of the Committee on Rules of Procedure, Immunities and Institutional Affairs (since 2025), the Committee on Political Affairs and Democracy (since 2024) and the Committee on Social Affairs, Health and Sustainable Development (since 2024).
+In this capacity, he authored a 2025 report on the situation in Belarus.

-Private life
+Personal life

-Since 1997, he has been married to Małgorzata.
+Since 1997, Petru has been married to his wife Małgorzata.
 They have two daughters.